-The permittee is authorized to discharge cooling tower blowdown water to East Branch Wesserunsett Stream at Athens, Maine via Outfall #001A year round.
-Such discharges are limited and must be monitored by the permittee as specified below:
+1. The permittee is authorized to discharge consisting of 1) a maximum of 150,000 gpd of cooling tower blowdown from Outfall #001 to the Penobscot River in Enfield.
+Such discharges are limited and must be monitored by the permittee as specified below(1)(2):